“We’re all living in our one universe of light, but I know of at least four different worlds of color.”

 Locally, Oliff is best known for 13 years of his comic strip, Armature, in the ICO, and the history book he co-authored with Cheri Carlstedt, “The Early Days of Point Arena.”

 Oliff’s most recent book is “Guide Dog for the Coastally Curious”, a collection of his ICO comics that gives both locals and visitors a taste of our coast.

 Along with his work in the comic industry, Oliff has taught art and color at all age levels, and has developed a new approach to understanding color.
 Color sits squarely at the crossroads of art and science, he says, and technology has changed painting, printing, and digital art so thoroughly that our old ways of understanding color are outdated, Oliff says.

-There will be books, prints, and original art for sale.
+There will be books, prints, paintings, Aramature original art, comics, oddities and other original art by Oliff for sale.

 Images: Top, “Galaxy”; center, “Rainbow Tree”; top left, “Spirit”; above right, Steve Oliff; bottom center, “Sumthin’ Zebra”.